 Community fieldwork experiences promote deep cultural reflection essential for teaching in urban schools

-New survey responses from teacher candidates in the UChicago Urban Teacher Education Program indicate how expanded community fieldwork experiences strengthen aspiring teachers’ understanding of and commitment to teach and serve in urban schools.
+New survey responses from teacher candidates in the UChicago Urban Teacher Education Program UTEP) indicate how expanded community fieldwork experiences strengthen aspiring teachers’ understanding of and commitment to teach and serve in urban schools.
 UChicago UTEP continues to boast a 90-percent five-year retention rate for its graduates, far exceeding the national rate of 50 percent of teachers leaving the profession within five years.
 This success is driven in large part by UTEP’s context-specific education model, which not only provides teaching residences in two different urban schools but now also engages teacher candidates in fieldwork, volunteering alongside experienced organizers within the communities in which they will serve.

 Why It Matters